i2group/analyze/documentation/developer_essentials_deploying.md

 IBM i2 Intelligence Analysis Platform Developer Essentials has a longer and more specific set of requirements than the platform itself.
 Before you begin, you must have access to all of the following software:

 -   IBM Installation Manager 1.6
--   IBM i2 Intelligence Analysis Platform 3.0.5 Fix Pack 1
+-   IBM i2 Intelligence Analysis Platform 3.0.5 Fix Pack 2
 -   IBM DB2 9.7 Express Edition
--   IBM WebSphere MQ 7.5 with SupportPac ME01
+-   IBM WebSphere MQ 7.5
 -   IBM WebSphere Application Server 8.5.5
 -   IBM WebSphere Application Server 8.5.5 Liberty Profile
 -   Web Server Plug-ins for IBM WebSphere Application Server 8.5.5
 -   IBM HTTP Server 8.5
--   Apache Derby
+-   Apache Derby 10.8
 -   Python 2.7
--   Eclipse Kepler (Eclipse IDE for Java EE Developers)
+-   Eclipse Kepler SR2 (Eclipse IDE for Java EE Developers)

 Note: If you obtain WebSphere Application Server Liberty Profile from the project website at https://www.ibmdw.net/wasdev/downloads/websphere-application-server-liberty-profile, then you must download both the runtime and the extended content.